home-assistant/fabric-home-assistant/README.md

 The only requirement is that you have a Raspberry Pi with a fresh installation of [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) connected to your network.

+[Enable SSH on the Raspberry Pi](https://www.raspberrypi.org/blog/a-security-update-for-raspbian-pixel/) for the procedure to complete.
+Best to do this when you write the SD card or after initial boot before you follow the rest of this procedure.

 *  Login to Raspberry Pi.
 For example with `ssh pi@your_raspberry_pi_ip`
 *  Run the following command